Hendrix-CS/csci235/robot_setup.md

 * Hold both side buttons on the robot to start the hotspot
 * Connect to the wifi signal starting with “Create”
 * In your browser, go to 192.168.10.1
-* Under the update tab, update to the most recent Humble Hawksbill version (H.2.6 as of this writing).
+* Under the update tab, update to the most recent Iron Irwini version (I.0.0 as of this writing).
 * Go to Application/Configuration and specify rmw_fastrtps_cpp as the RMW.
 * Click Restart Application from the application window, even if it was already set in that way.